f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/k8s/k8s-automation-demo-guide.rst

 -  k8s_pool = "Set to true as backend is residing in k8s"

--  serviceName = "k8s service name of backend"
+-  serviceName = "k8s service name of backend" (for this use case set it to "frontend.default")

--  serviceport = "k8s service port of backend"
+-  serviceport = "k8s service port of backend" (for this use case set it to "80")

 -  advertise_sites = "set to false as we want to advertise on public"